lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Rules of Magic.md

   inheritance from them is, again like that from the Seraphim, much more active.
 The nephil has the ability to bind the will of other nephilim, and to defend against being so bound.
 - This ability has marginal _at best_ effect on full humans.
 Despite this, the magical population continues to use spells intended to change behavior on full humans as part of their attempts at preserving their so called "International Statute of Secrecy."
 - Careful investigation with the aid of the rare cooperative nephil has shown that many of these behavior altering spells have a secondary mode of operation that affects brain chemistry that _does_ work on full humans frequently in ways that mimic the effects of hallucinogenic drugs, alcohol, or both.
 - There is at least some data indicating that these secondary modes of operation come from abilities in other categories automatically compensating for the failure of abilities in this category.
 However, scholars are unwilling to probe too deeply due to the danger to both the caster and the subject.
 - Things like the imperious curse or the confundus charm fit in here.
-- Magical contracts are very real,[^221119-1] and any clergy dealing with the nephilim should be wary of the ways in which a nephil can affected by them.
+- Magical contracts are very real,[^221119-1] and any clergy dealing with the nephilim should be wary of the ways in which a nephil can be affected by them.

 #### Dominions